ethan-ck/Alexandria/PC  Hardware Management/Network Cables.md

 	- Cat 7a              RJ45                   10 Gbps          1000 MHz
 	- Cat 8.1             RJ45(Class I)       25 Gbps          2000 MHz
 	- Cat 8.2            RJ45 (Class I)       40 Gbps          2000 MHz
+	- Each type of twisted pair is backwards-compatible, but not forwards-compatible

+- Twisted Pair Rating
+	- Ratings are used for specific purposes in various construction applications
+	- Direct Burial
+		- Designed to be buried directly in the ground
+	- General
+		- Minimum requirements in commercial installations
+		- Incredibly toxic when burned, probably plays R6
+	- Plenum
+		- For use in Air plenum spaces (open areas above drop ceilings or below raised floors)
+		- Flame retardant (respectfully)
+		- NFPA regulated (communists)
+	- Riser
+		- Run between floors through open vertical shafts
+		- Suited for areas not defined as plenum but may conduct fire from one floor to another
+		-

+- Twisted Pair Connectors
+	-
 Fiber Optic Cable